SAP-archive/BUILD/Contribution.md

 # Welcome to the Project Norman Contribution Page!

 So you want to contribute to a Project Norman project?
 Good choice!
 There is lots of scope for contribution, and there's plenty to do!
-As you may know, Project Norman is composed of the numerous [<a href="#What Can I Contribute?">   What Can I Contribute?</a>](sub-projects), each of which have their own repository.
+As you may know, Project Norman is composed of the numerous <a href="#Project Norman Sub-Projects"> Project Norman Sub-Projects</a>, each of which have their own repository.

 Project Norman Sub-Projects